 |Dyson Ball Animal 2||Turbo brush, soft bristle brush, crevice tool, upholstery tool|

-The Dyson Ball Animal 2 is a better vacuum for cleaning floors, while the Dyson V11 Animal is more versatile.
+The Dyson Ball Animal 2 is a better vacuum for cleaning floors, while the Dyson V11 is more versatile.
 The Ball Animal 2 is an upright vacuum with outstanding performance on bare floors and carpets.
-It also has a bigger dirt compartment, and it comes with a pet grooming tool.
+It also has a bigger dirt compartment and a pet grooming tool.
 The V11 is a cordless stick vacuum, so you're not limited by a cord in terms of its range.
-You can also use it as a handheld vacuum, which is useful to vacuum stairs or inside cars.
+You can also use it as a handheld vacuum, which is helpful to vacuum stairs or inside cars.

-The Dyson Cyclone V10 Absolute and Dyson Ball Animal 2 are differently-designed vacuums intended for distinct use cases, so one might be a better fit for you, depending on your exact needs.
+The Dyson Cyclone V10 and Dyson Ball Animal 2 are differently-designed vacuums intended for distinct uses, meaning one might be a better fit for you, depending on your exact needs.
 The cordless stick/handheld V10 is much lighter and is a lot more maneuverable.
 It's also easier to assemble or attach different tools thanks to the use of easy-clip mechanisms.
-Conversely, the Ball Animal 2 has a virtually indefinite runtime, fewer parts that need to be regularly cleaned, and a vacuum head that automatically changes height to suit different surface types.
+Conversely, the Ball Animal 2 has a virtually indefinite runtime, fewer parts that need regular cleaning, and a vacuum head that automatically changes height to suit different surface types.

-The Dyson Ball Animal 2 is better for most uses than the Shark Navigator Lift-Away.
-Both vacuums perform similarly on bare floors but the Dyson has a better performance on carpet.
-It's also easier to maneuver, it comes with more tools and brushes, and it has a much better range.
-However, since the Shark can be used in a handheld configuration, it's better suited for cleaning stairs and cars.
+The Dyson Ball Animal 2 is better for most uses than the Shark Navigator Lift-Away Speed.
+Both vacuums perform similarly on bare floors, but the Dyson has a better performance on carpet.
+It's also easier to maneuver, comes with more tools and brushes, and has a much better range.
+However, since you can use the Shark in a handheld configuration, it's better suited for cleaning stairs and cars.

 The Dyson Ball Animal 2 is a better vacuum than the Shark Navigator Lift-Away Deluxe NV360.
 The Dyson is less demanding in terms of maintenance, has a longer power cord and vacuum hose, comes with more tools and accessories, and delivers superior performance on all surface types.
-Meanwhile, the Shark is a little lighter and can be used in a semi-handheld configuration by removing its wand from its body and carrying around its dirt compartment.
+Meanwhile, the Shark is a little lighter, and you can use it in a semi-handheld configuration by removing its wand from its body and carrying around its dirt compartment.

 The Dyson Ball Animal 2 is better than the Hoover WindTunnel 2 Whole House Rewind for any type of use.
 It performs much better on bare floors, and it has outstanding performance on carpet.
 Despite also being an upright vacuum, the Dyson is easier to maneuver because of its rotating head.
 However, the Hoover is easier to maintain, and it has a slightly bigger dirt compartment.